-Renaat Verbruggen studied at University College Dublin, obtaining a Bachelor's in Communication in 1980 and Masters in Management Information Systems in 1981.
-He then went to Belgium in 1982 to study at the Katholieke Universiteit in Leuven (KUL), there he completed a Doctorate in Toegepaste Economische Wetenschappen, or Masters in Information Science.
-He worked as a tutor at both UCD, KUL and then a lecturer at the RTC in Dundalk.
-He became an assistant lecturer in the then National Institute for Higher Education in 1986 and a full lecturer in Dublin City University in 1990.
+Renaat Verbruggen studied at University College Dublin, obtaining a B.Comm. in 1980 and MSc in Management Science in 1981.
+He then went to Belgium in 1982 to study at the Katholieke Universiteit in Leuven (KUL) where he completed a Doctorandus in Toegepaste Economische Wetenschappen, or MSc in Applied Economic Science.
+He worked as a tutor at both UCD, KUL and then as lecturer at the RTC in Dundalk now DKIT.
+He joined the then National Institute for Higher Education in 1986 and became a full lecturer in Dublin City University in 1990.